Datum

 See Differential GPS.

-Differential GPS (DGPS)
+Differential GPS (DGPS) See Differential GPS.

 An extension of the GPS system that uses land-based radio beacons to transmit position corrections to GPS receivers.
 DGPS reduces the effect of selective availability, propagation delay, etc. and can improve position accuracy to better than 10 meters.